 Disclosure: Ad.
 The contacts are a sample from Spooky Eyes.
 The post is not endorsed by Spooky Eyes.
 I wrote the post entirely myself and it represents my own 100% honest opinion.

 Like most women in this country I have brown eyes.
 Don’t misread me I love my eye color.
 As you know I am a dancer and often perform.
 For such occasions I thought for a while that it would be fun to enhance my dance costume by switching the eye color to match the character I am dancing.
-Thus, when Spooky Eyes looked for bloggers to present their contacts I applied.
-I so wanted to test-drive them.
+Therefore, when Spooky Eyes looked for bloggers to present their contacts I applied to test-drive them.
 I mean I wear hair pieces in my performances.
-Thus, being serious about dancing, wearing the right eye color is just about being serious at what character you present in your performance.
+Consequently, being serious about dancing, wearing the right eye color is just about being serious at what character you present in your performance.

 The photo above shows one of the contact lenses.
 These are thesoft natural violet ones.
 The lens pattern is printed on with a large clear area for an optimal field of view.
 I could not see the pattern when I was wearing the lenses.
 Note that they are larger in size than normal contacts as they have to cover the entire color part of the eye.

 These contacts are one size fits all.
 I wear hard contacts, a green and a blue one as you probably know. when you are a regular visitor of my blog.
 I wear contacts since more than 25 years.
 Thus, I have a good basis for comparison.
 The contacts that Spooky Eyes sent me as a sample are soft contacts.
 It took me a little longer than normal to put the first one in.
 I was irritated by the contact lens’ flipping up and down when I was trying to put it in.
 Hard lenses don’t do that.
 After I had grasped that I just had to open the eye far wider than for my hard contacts putting in the second soft one was a piece of cake.